 To request exemption from customs duties, non-Catholic religious groups must first register as NGOs with the Attorney General’s Office and the Ministry of Finance.
 Registration with the Attorney General’s Office, which applies to nonprofit organizations generally and is not specifically for religious groups, is a two-step process.
 First, the organization must provide documentation of a fixed address and the names of seven elected officers, have a minimum of 25 members, and pay a nominal fee.
 Second, the organization must draft and submit statutes and provide copies of government-issued identification documents for the board of directors.
 After registering, religious groups may request customs duty exemption status from the Ministry of Finance.

 The law provides for government recognition of marriages performed by religious groups registered with the Central Electoral Board.
 The law requires churches to have legal status and presence in the country for at least five years, provide a membership list, and train clergy on how to perform marriages.
-Churches are responsible for determining the legal qualification of couples, and they must record all marriages performed and make those lists available for government inspection.
-Failure to comply with the regulations governing marriage can result in misdemeanor sanctions or fines.
+Churches are responsible for determining the legal qualification of couples, and they must record all marriages performed in the civil registry within three working days of the marriage.
+Failure to comply with these regulations may result in misdemeanor sanctions or fines, including 100 pesos ($2) for each day over the recording deadline, marriage license suspension, or up to five years in prison.

 The concordat grants the Catholic Church free access to prisons.
 The government states it allows access to all faiths in prisons.
-All faiths have the right to perform religious acts in prisons, in community or alone.
+Prisoners of all faiths have the right to perform religious acts in prisons, in community or alone.

-The government imposes no immigration restrictions or quotas on religious workers.
-Foreign missionaries may obtain a one-year multi-entry business visa through the Ministry of Foreign Relations after submitting a completed application form, original passport, two passport-size photographs, and a document offering proof as to the business activity from the institution or person in the country with whom the missionary is affiliated.
+Foreign missionaries may obtain a one-year multi-entry business visa through the Ministry of Foreign Relations after submitting a document offering proof of the business activity from the institution or person in the country with whom the missionary is affiliated.
 Foreign missionaries may renew the visa before the original one-year visa has expired.

 The country is a party to the International Covenant on Civil and Political Rights.

-A non-Catholic religious organization said the government still required it to pay customs duties on imported food and other items and then apply for a refund instead of receiving an exemption as allowed by law.
-Religious groups continued to report difficulties when applying for and receiving customs duty refunds from the Ministry of Finance.
+A non-Catholic religious organization continued to state the government required it to pay customs duties on imported food and other items and then apply for a refund instead of receiving an exemption as allowed by law.
+Several religious groups continued to report difficulties when applying for and receiving customs duty refunds from the Ministry of Finance.